Stylback/stylback.se/README.md

 Acknowledgments: https://www.stylback.se/thanks/
 ```

-Next is to sign the contents of the file using your public PGP-key, this is to ensure that the contents of the file have not been altered.
-The simplest way to sign it is with the following command:
+Next is to sign the contents of the file, this is to ensure that the contents of the file has not been altered and that it's indeed you that authored it.
+Signing a file will typically compress it into a binary file, as this is not a human-readable format we will instead create a clear signature.
+The simplest way to do a clear signature is using the `--clear-sign` option for gpg:

 ```bash
 gpg --clear-sign security.txt